w3yyb/AmazePHP/README.md

  ```
  More usage see AmazePHP/src/Request.php.

+  ### Responses
+ AmazePHP does not provide a Respose class  for performance reasons.
+ Use header() funcion and echo or return  to response in controllers or middleware.
 ### Controllers
 Instead of defining all of your request handling logic as closures in your route files, you may wish to organize this behavior using "controller" classes.
 Controllers can group related request handling logic into a single class.
 For example, a `UserController` class might handle all incoming requests related to users, including showing, creating, updating, and deleting users.
 By default, controllers are stored in the `app/Controllers` directory.
 #### Writing Controllers